Felabs1/StarkZuri/README.md

 - Governance: Implement decentralized governance to allow users to participate in decision-making processes.

 ## Proposed Solution:
-StarkJumuia aims to address these issues by building a decentralized social media platform on StarkNet, where users can earn tokens for their contributions and interactions.
+StarkZuri aims to address these issues by building a decentralized social media platform on StarkNet, where users can earn tokens for their contributions and interactions.
 This platform will prioritize fair compensation, data privacy, and community governance.

 ## Key Features: